CSS-Electronics/api-examples/examples/other/concatenate-mf4-by-period/README.md

 The data can be fetched from an absolute input path on local disk (e.g. the `LOG/` folder on an SD card) and saved locally.

 Alternatively, the files can be loaded/saved directly from/to S3 buckets.
 This requires that you map your S3 input/output bucket(s) using [TntDrive](https://canlogger.csselectronics.com/canedge-getting-started/transfer-data/server-tools/other-s3-tools/).

+## Installation

+See the README in the root of the api-examples repository.